s3804220/SEPT-Group1/README.md

 ## Known issues and bugs
 * Anchor tags bellow account name after logged in can not be open directly.
 However opening those tags on a new tab and pressing enter to access those links works.
 * Currently, Item and Shop are 2 separate entities.
 Due to that the delete item function only removes such item from item table in the database, and not the shop table.
-Because of this, those deleted
+Because of this, those deleted items will still show up in localhost:8080/shop.
+In the next sprint, we will merge these 2 entities which will coherently resolve this issue.